nextstrain/docs.nextstrain.org/src/tutorials/narratives-how-to-write.rst

 .. [#f1] The provided string is actually rendered as ``### <abstract>``, so the first line will appear as a h3 heading!
   Multiple line strings are possible in YAML and we suggest using these.

-.. [#f2] In practice, the URL path component is what is used to access the dataset relative to the current hostname, however for historical reasons the protocol and hostname must be either ``http://localhost:4000`` or ``https://nextstrain.org``.

-.. [#f3] This isn't great from a file-size point of view, and the Markdown file isn't nice to look at itself, but it gets around the problem of where to store images by embedding them in the file itself.
+.. [#f2] This isn't great from a file-size point of view, and the Markdown file isn't nice to look at itself, but it gets around the problem of where to store images by embedding them in the file itself.